bookofproofs/bookofproofs.github.io/_sources/history/16th-century/mersenne.md

 ### Mathematical Profile (Excerpt):
 * So, despite their financial situation, Marin's parents sent him to the Collège du Mans where he took grammar classes.
-* Later, at the age of sixteen, Mersenne asked to go to the newly established Jesuit School in La Flèche which had been set up as a model school for the benefit of all children regardless of their parents' financial situation.
 * It turns out that Descartes, who was eight years younger than Mersenne, was enrolled at the same school although they are not thought to have become friends until much later.
-* Mersenne's father wanted his son to have a career in the Church.
 * Mersenne, however, was devoted to study, which he loved, and, showing that he was ready for responsibilities of the world, had decided to further his education in Paris.
 * This experience so inspired Mersenne that he agreed to join their Order if one day he decided to lead a monastic life.
 * They wore a habit made of coarse black wool with broad sleeves and girded by a thin black cord (as seen in the portraits of Mersenne).